 7. ARPU – Average Revenue Per User

-ARPU or “Average Revenue Per User” is a metric which will help you understand whether your business model/monetization strategy works (or not).
+ARPU or “Average Revenue Per User” is a metric that will help you understand whether your business model/monetization strategy works (or not).

 When you’re acquiring users via different marketing channels, you’ll see that the ARPU can vary from channel to channel.

-Keeping a track of ARPU per channel/source from which users were acquired can help you understand what channel is making you money.
+Keeping a track of ARPU per channel/source can help you understand what channel is making you money.
 Calculating ARPU is easy.
 Divide the revenue with the number of users in a specific period of time (i.e. day – ARPDAU, week – ARPWAU, month – ARPMAU).

 Want to know what’s your ARPDAU or ARPWAU?